LeneFischer/GST102FOSS4GLabs/module7lab/qgis2_6/Module 7 Lab.md

 In this lab, you will learn about topographic data and how to use it for analysis.
 You will learn how to create datasets such as slope, hillshades using QGIS Desktop.
 You will then learn how to combine them using raster algebra.

-Rasters can be aerial photographs, imagery from satellites, scanned maps or pointdata interpolated into grid.
-In its simplest form, a raster consists of a matrix of cells (or pixels) organized into rows and columns (or a grid) where each cell contains a value representing information, such as height- or colourvalues.
+Rasters can be aerial photographs, imagery from satellites, scanned maps or point data interpolated into grid.
+In its simplest form, a raster consists of a matrix of cells (or pixels) organized into rows and columns (or a grid) where each cell contains a value representing information, such as height- or color values.
 Each cell has a size.
 Using the size and the values, you can create new maps, calculate and create Spatial Analysis.
 Read more about raster on [What is raster data - esri.com](http://resources.arcgis.com/en/help/main/10.1/index.html#/What_is_raster_data/009t00000002000000/)

 ![Raster Grid](figures_dk/raster_dataset.png "Raster Grid")